This post's overview:

 Why use an Airbnb management company or a property management company in London?

 Whether you’re an experienced landlord looking to increase your income or someone who travels often and wants to earn additional income from your property, there are multiple reasons to use a property management company in London.
 Even though Airbnb lets were restricted to 90 days in London, you can still combine Airbnb lets with longer lets and earn more than compared to a long-term rental.
 It’s easier to do it through the company, so you don’t spend days looking for tenants on all the different platforms.

-Another reason to use an Airbnb management company in London is because they scale and do all the processes for you – they take good photos of your property, ensure that cleaning happens before and after each guest.
+Another reason to use an Airbnb management company in London is that they scale and do all the processes for you – property management companies take good photos of your property, ensure that cleaning happens before and after each guest.
 They also take care of the keys and bed linen and in some cases, your property is also covered by their insurance.
 If you travel a lot, as we do and you own a property, which you can rent out, you can actually earn money while you’re away [as long as your landowner or landlord permits it].

 Without further ado, let’s get started.